Kerr Medina v. Planned Parenthood at the Supreme Court

 ==

-Northern Indiana and Seventh Circuit nursing home case, and cert paperwork
+Northern Indiana and Seventh Circuit nursing home case, cert paperwork, and post-opinion paperwork

 Talevski v.
 Health and Hospital Corp. of Marion County, No. 2:19-cv-13 (N.D.
 Ind., March 26, 2020)